 Biodiversity and protection

-This area of the Amazon rainforest is one of the most biodiverse places on earth.
-The region is home to incredible wildlife: from jaguars to pumas, giant otters, squirrel monkeys, 550 species of birds, 105 species of amphibians, 83 species of reptiles, and over 100,000 species of insects per hectare.
+This area of the Amazon rainforest is one of the most biodiverse places in the world.
+The region is home to incredible wildlife: from jaguars, to pumas, giant otters, squirrel monkeys, 550 species of birds, 105 species of amphibians, 83 species of reptiles, and over 100,000 species of insects per hectare.
+Rainforest conservation - including both preserving primary forest and restoring degraded forests - is a critical climate solution.
+This project will better protect 149,500 acres of rainforest, which stores an estimated 7.5-9.7 million tons of carbon by support economic resilience in indigenous communities along the Rio Napo and expand their capacity to implement conservation and management programs and to protect their forests from extractive industries.

 Through empowerment, education, sustainable livelihoods, economic resilience, and increased community capacity to implement conservation and management programs and to protect lands from extractive industries, this project will protect, restore, and conserve over 60,500 hectares, with great potential for expansion.